Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 RewriteCond %{REQUEST_FILENAME} !-f

-Note that, if you use the anti-virus application that set the blocking the system file written by other program option, you must disable this option before adding a new virtual host with Wamp server.
+Note that, if you use the anti-virus application that sets the blocking the system files written by other programs option, you must disable this option before adding a new virtual host with Wamp server.
 Otherwise, you have to set the host file manually.
-Finally, restart the webserver.
-I am not set the virtual host in this tutorial.
+Finally, restart the web server.
+I have not set the virtual host in this tutorial.

-• At the PHPMyAdmin, create the new database called “slimapi
+- At the PHPMyAdmin, create a new database called “slimapi“

-• Create a new table called “customers” with 3 fields (id, name, and address).
-The ID will set as INT(11), primary key and Auto Increment.
-Name and address are set as Varchar(150).
+- Create a new table called “customers” with 3 fields (id, name, and address).
+The ID will be set as

-• Add some data for testing.
-I add two records to the customer’s table.
+INT(11), primary key, and an Auto Increment.
+Name and address are set asVarchar(150). - Add some data for testing.
+I added two records to the customer’s table.
 You can add any data you want so we can test in our API.

-• Back to our slimapi folder, in the src folder, I create a new config folder and add a new db.php file in there.
+- Back to our slimapi folder, in the src folder, I create a new config folder and add a new

-• In the db.php file, I add the code below.
-Don’t forget to change the database config to meet your database.
+db.phpfile, I added the code below.
+Don’t forget to change the database config to match your database.

 <?php